Dynamic programming by polymorphic semiring algebraic shortcut fusion: Introduction

 \section{Introduction}

-\emph{Dynamic programming }(DP) is one of the most effective and widely used computational tools for finding exact solutions to a large range of otherwise intractable combinatorial problems \citep{kleinberg-2005}.
+\emph{Dynamic programming }(DP) \citep{bellman-1957,Sniedovich-2011} is one of the most effective and widely used computational tools for finding exact solutions to a large range of otherwise intractable combinatorial problems \citep{kleinberg-2005}.
 Typically, the exhaustive (brute-force) solution to problems for which DP is amenable are of exponential or even factorial, time complexity.
-Essentially, DP relies on a property of the problem which enables assembling the final solution out of ``smaller'', self-similar versions of the main problem, where smaller is with reference to the value of some parameter \citep{bellman-1957}.
-Thus, DP computations are normally \emph{recursive} or \emph{stage-wise} \citep{Sniedovich-2011}.
 Where DP is applicable, it is often possible to reduce the worst case computational effort required to solve the problem, to something tractable such as low-order (quasi)-polynomial.

 Nonetheless, devising correct and efficient DP algorithms typically relies on special intuition and insight \citep{demoor-1999}.
-It is also often difficult to prove correctness and gain understanding of the function of these algorithms from their, sometimes inscrutable, implementations.
-To address these shortcomings, a more systematic approach is to start with a (usually exhaustive) high-level specification of the combinatorial problem, which is manifestly correct by design, and then \emph{compute} an efficient implementation of the same, through provably correct \emph{derivation }steps.
+It is also often difficult to prove that an algorithm is correct with respect to a formal problem specification and gain understanding of the function of these algorithms from their, sometimes inscrutable, implementations.
+To address these shortcomings, a more systematic approach is to start with a specification of the combinatorial problem and then \emph{compute} an efficient implementation of the same, through provably correct \emph{derivation }steps.
 In this way, the resulting algorithm is both efficient and guaranteed correct.
 This approach is exemplified in \emph{constructive algorithmics} frameworks described in e.g. \citet{bird-1996}, \citet{deMoor-1991} and \citet{Jeuring-1993}.

-These start from a very high level of mathematical abstraction and thus require multiple derivation steps to reach a concrete implementation.
+This paper reports on a novel and relatively simple approach to the systematic design of such DP algorithms which exploits semiring polymorphism and shortcut fusion.
+Our approach starts from a specification given in terms of a \emph{semiring objective }over the \emph{set of all combinatorial configurations }in the DP problem.
+With a semiring polymorphic generator of this set of combinatorial configurations (often given by a Bellman recursion) we show how to derive an efficient and correct algorithm for solving the semiring objective by applying semiring \emph{shortcut fusion}.
+We furthermore show how this approach can be extended to complex DP problems which solve semiring objectives over multiple \emph{combinatorial constraints}.